Counseling Services

 Laura Castro, a Licensed Clinical Social Worker, is our Director of Counseling Services and has been at the College of Veterinary Medicine since summer 2019.
 Laura, a native of Bogota, Colombia, immigrated to the United States when she was 12.
 She holds a bachelor’s in psychology from Elon University and a master’s in social work from UNC-Chapel Hill.
 Prior to joining the college, she worked as a post-master’s fellow at the NC State University Counseling Center.
 She provides sessions in English and Spanish.

 Laura is passionate about helping members of the community reach their full potential by providing a supportive and non-judgmental environment where folks can explore their concerns and strengths and practice coping skills.
 Laura uses Motivational Interviewing to help clients achieve change, and she utilizes a Cognitive Behavioral Therapy framework to increase self-awareness and identify helpful and unhelpful thoughts and behaviors.
-Laura enjoys helping people with relationship concerns, identity development, and diversity- and inclusion-related issues.
+She’s trained in EMDR (Eye Movement Desensitization and Reprocessing), a powerful therapy that helps people process trauma and distressing experiences—whether personal or work-related.

 Laura spends her free time attending yoga, Zumba, and weightlifting classes.
 She enjoys caring for her 30+ plants, her chocolate labrador, JuJu, and exploring restaurants in the triangle with her partner, Sean.

 Matt Bishop is a Licensed Clinical Mental Health Counselor.
-A lifelong member of the Wolfpack, Matt obtained his B.S. and M.Ed. degrees from NC State and completed an internship and post-graduate fellowship at the NCSU Counseling Center.
-He has 6 years of experience working with college students on a variety of issues, including anxiety, depression, OCD, eating concerns, addictive behaviors and identity development.
-In his work, Matt prioritizes a collaborative approach that is based on each person’s values and strengths to help them meet their personal and professional goals.
-He uses a social justice lens to apply Acceptance and Commitment Therapy (ACT) and Cognitive Behavioral Therapy (CBT) frameworks of counseling.
+A lifelong member of the Wolfpack, Matt obtained his undergrad and graduate degrees from NC State and completed an internship and post-graduate fellowship at the NCSU Counseling Center.
+He has 7 years of experience working with college students on a variety of issues, including anxiety, depression, OCD, trauma, relational issues and identity development.
+In his work, Matt prioritizes a collaborative approach that is based on each client’s distinct values to help them meet their personal and professional goals.
+He is trained in Acceptance and Commitment Therapy (ACT) and Cognitive Behavioral Therapy (CBT) and prioritizes creating a therapeutic space that is safe, warm and empathetic.

 In his free time, Matt volunteers at the SPCA of Wake County and the J.C.
 Raulston Arboretum.
 He also enjoys learning to cook new things, reading Wikipedia in preparation for local trivia nights, and gaming on the PC, Switch or tabletop with his husband, John.